 Norman has a particular interest in the running of the Alderholt Village Hall taking a prominent role in fund raising and investment in the infrastructure and maintenance of the hall over recent years.
 He has held the position of Vice-Chairman of the Village Hall Committee for several years.

 Kate is secretary to the Trustees.
 She has lived in Alderholt for over 20 years with her partner Geoff.
-During this time she served as a Councillor for 12 years on the Alderholt Parish Council and was also a member of the Alderholt Village Hall Management Committee.
-She retired as Town Clerk of Fordingbridge Town Council in 2014 and is now studying at Bournemouth University.
+During this time she served as a Councillor for 12 years on the Alderholt Parish Council and is also a Trustee of the Alderholt Village Hall.
+She retired as Town Clerk of Fordingbridge Town Council in 2014 and helps out other parishes with Clerk duties from time to time.

 Marcus Trinick QC